 In the folk song Dog and Cat, there’s a line that goes, “Bought me a coat, bought me a hat, they don’t fit do not mind that.”
-Well, I do mind that, and I have a freshly decluttered closet to prove it; thanks in part to Marie Kondo’s contagious excitement for discovering what “sparks joy”.
+Well, I do mind that, and I have a freshly decluttered closet to prove it.
 I’m done settling for “regular” sized shirts and pants on my six foot frame.

 It was in this mindset that I question how I would declutter my music repertoire.
 What do I love and want to keep?
 What should I discard, and what should replace it?
 So, I came up with a more detailed list of questions that would help me during my decluttering spree.

-Whether you enjoy decluttering like me or can’t wait for the trend to pass, I hope this list proves helpful to you.
+Whether you enjoy decluttering like me or can’t wait for the minimalist phase to pass, I hope this list proves helpful to you.

 - Does this spark joy in my students?
 If not joy, then does it evoke a strong emotion and/or make a powerful connection to their daily lives?